ivancornut/Cano-pi-imager/README.md

 python3 app.py
 ```
 #### Setup for use in the field
 First we need to setup the app so it starts automatically on startup of the raspberry pi.
 For that we are going to stay simple and just use cron.
+I used inspiration from this good tutorial: [https://www.instructables.com/Raspberry-Pi-Launch-Python-script-on-startup/](https://www.instructables.com/Raspberry-Pi-Launch-Python-script-on-startup/)
 First we make the launch script executable by changing rights:
 ```shell
 chmod 775 launcher.sh